cajacko/writing/writing/no-voting.md

 Up until this point (I was around 23 at the time), I hadn't voted yet.
 It was never something that really came up in my life or I thought about until around then (Oh how ignorance is bliss).
 But as I was living in London and getting older, I would hear more about politics, elections and all that crap.
 Turns out conversations do get more serious as you get older.

 I started thinking about it more, discussing this mad world of politics and voting with friends and family.
 To me it seemed ridiculous that people could vote without knowing a reasonable amount about all parties.
 Why don't we have and exam you need to pass in order to vote?
 I would think.
 I certainly didn't feel qualified enough to vote on who should run the country.
-I have since realised that democracy isn't about the best people leading, but about keeping those in charge scared of the general public so they don't get all "dictatory".
-The best of a bunch of non ideal options.
+I have since realised that democracy isn't about the electing the best people, but about keeping those in charge scared of the general public so they don't get all "dictatory".
+Democracy seems to be the best of a bunch of non ideal options.

 I still hold the belief that my vote would be useless or counter productive if I didn't know an even amount about each reasonably sized party.
 Which ties us back into reading the news.
 This was something I did not want to do, and had shown made me happier.
 So now the question was: